 A purse-string suture is placed around the anus to prevent defecation during the operation.
 It is best to place the patient on its sternum and elevate the hindquarters.
 The tail is pulled forward and laterally to expose the perineal region.
 The operation is designed to reconstruct the pelvic diaphragm.
 Complete reconstruction may not be possible due to tearing or atrophy of muscle; closure of the hernial funnel and obliteration of space may be all that can be accomplished.

 The herniated organs are replaced into the pelvic cavity by gentle manipulation and then a clear view of the funnel is obtained.
 On the medial side is the rectum, terminating at the anal sphincter.
 This usually is the only structure on the medial side into which sutures can be inserted.
 The muscular structures on the lateral side of the funnel are not easily seen but may be identified by palpation.
-The levator ani and coccygeous muscle are on the dorsolateral surface of the funnel, 2-0 Stainless steel wire suture is inserted through these muscles and into the dorsal part of the anal sphincter.
-The internal obturator muscle is also sutured to the ventrolateral aspect of the rectnm,
+The levator ani and coccygeus muscle are on the dorsolateral surface of the funnel, Stainless steel wire, nylon or catgut sutures are inserted through these muscles and into the dorsal part of the anal sphincter.
+Some surgeons feel chromic gut is best because it provokes a fibrous tissue reaction that contributes to the strength of repair, however, the author prefers stainless steel wire (26 gauge).
+The internal obturator muscle is also sutured to the ventrolateral aspect of the rectum,

 Immediately below these sutures, additional ones are inserted between the anal sphincter and sacrotuberous ligament.
 This ligament is a fairly broad band that can be identified by passing the finger along the medial wall of the pelvis and hooking the finger backward.
 The ligament may be mistaken for bone.
 The lower portion of the opening is closed by inserting a series of sutures through the internal obturator muscle which lies on the floor of the pelvis, and the ventral surface of the anal sphincter.
 This is difficult because the structures lie deeply within the pelvis and careful manipulation is necessary.